 The majority of parish registers have now been microfilmed and are produced in the searchrooms in microform copies, but in some case the originals are still produced, and copies of these cannot be supplied until they have been filmed.

 Some of the original registers are in poor condition, and a degree of clarity is always lost in filming.
 Therefore, although every effort has been made to achieve a legible copy, this has not always been possible, and the legibility of individual registers or fiche cannot be guaranteed.
-If you are in doubt about this, it will be advisable to ask Record Office staff to look at the fiche before ordering, to avoid disappointment when the copies arrive.
+If you are in doubt about this, it will be advisable to ask Heritage Office staff to look at the fiche before ordering, to avoid disappointment when the copies arrive.

 When ordering, please state the parish or parishes, the events (baptisms, marriages, banns, or burials), and the particular registers (if known) or dates that you require.
 Please note that complete registers will be copied, not parts of them.
-The Record Office will then tell you what the cost will be and send you an order form to complete and return.
+The Heritage Centre will then tell you what the cost will be and send you an order form to complete and return.
 When the order and payment have been received, the copying process can go forward.
 In the majority of cases this can be accomplished in about six weeks from receipt of the order, though if permission from the incumbent is needed this may be considerably longer.

 Note that when you complete an order form for parish register microfiche, you sign an agreement stating that you are ordering them for your own study and research, and that this does not constitute permission to pass them on to a family history society or library.
 Requests from societies and corporate bodies are not covered by the agreement referred to above but will be considered individually.
-The Record Office has undertaken to consult the relevant archdeacon and the incumbent of the parish in question in each case.
+The Heritage Centre has undertaken to consult the relevant archdeacon and the incumbent of the parish in question in each case.

 Requests for copies for purposes other than private study and research (publication, for example) will also be referred to the parish for permission before copies are supplied.
 If in doubt as to what constitutes publication or when permission is required, please consult the Devon Heritage Centre for advice.